Please fill out the requested information below and submit electronically by

 In this policy the term Conflict of Interest ("Conflict") means (1) an actual conflict of interest exists, or (2) the potential exists for a conflict of interest to occur, or (3) there appears to be a conflict of interest; i.e., if made public, it could discredit the Employee or the University.
 The term also includes a Conflict of Commitment.
 Employees are expected to know and comply with the applicable laws and policies related to their appointment as University/State Employees.

 Most sponsored research at the University of Oklahoma is not subject to U.S. export control regulations.

 However, some research projects may trigger export control regulations, particularly those involving:

-Please share any additional comments or information about this proposal in the box below:
+Please share any additional comments or information about this proposal: